Meet the cast of A Very English Scandal

 Written by Russell T Davies, A Very English Scandal tells the extraordinary true story of Jeremy Thorpe MP – the first British politician to stand trial for conspiracy to murder – and his ex-lover Norman Scott.

-The BBC drama begins on Sunday 20th May at 9pm on BBC1.
+The BBC drama begins on Sunday 20th May at 9pm on BBC1 and will run across three Sunday evenings.

 - Hugh Grant and Ben Whishaw clash in dramatic first trailer for A Very English Scandal